Set-valued metrics and generalized Hausdorff distances: Generalized Hausdorff distances (ghd's)

+In this section, the operation $q(\cdot)$ denotes the mapping in Equation (\ref{UnordMapEq}).
 In all expressions that follow, we assume the functions involved are sufficiently measurable/continuous if need be, and that the measures are appropriately chosen to ensure that the relevant metric axioms in Definition \ref{MetricDfn} hold.